bogdy00/EscapeFromTarkov-cheat-menu/README.md

 ## 🎛 Controls

-Below is a full list of default hotkeys for navigating and using the cheat in-game.
-All keys can be customized via the `config.json` file.

 | 🔑 Key              | 🕹️ Action Description                             |
 |---------------------|--------------------------------------------------|
 | `Insert`            | Open / close the in-game menu                   |